 Sometimes wrong network configuration or DNS cache conflict can lead to not being able to access websites.
 It will show WiFi connected but there is no internet access.
-That cause Flush DNS cache, Reset TCP/IP stack is very helpful to deal issue like this.
+That causes Flush DNS cache, Reset TCP/IP stack is very helpful to deal with issues like this.

-Simply open the command prompt as administrator, And perform command below one by one.
+Simply open the command prompt as administrator, And perform the command below one by one.

 netsh winsock reset